-- (A) Building mounted directory signs.
+- (A) Building-mounted directory signs.
 Where several businesses share a building, a directory sign (listing tenant names) may be installed on the building, not to exceed six (6) square feet.
-The sign area of directory signs will not be subtracted from the property's allowable sign area. - Freestanding directory signs.
-Where a single (B) or multiple tenant business' entrance(s) do not front a public street or the entrance door is significantly obscured due to topographic, existing landscape, or other orientation of the building making it difficult for motorists to see the entrance, a freestanding directory sign (listing tenant name(s)) may be installed on the same parcel of property.
-Such sign shall not be taller than three (3) feet to the top of the sign and shall not exceed four (4) square feet per tenant.
-When there is more than one tenant in a building with the same difficulty of entrance visibility, the tenants must combine their directory signs into a single freestanding directory sign, while still maintaining a maximum of four (4) square feet per tenant.
+The sign area of directory signs will not be subtracted from the property's allowable sign area. - (B) Freestanding directory signs.
+Where a single or multiple tenant business entrance(s) does not front a public street, or the entrance door is significantly obscured due to topographic, existing landscape, or other orientation of the building, making it difficult for motorists to see the entrance, a freestanding directory sign (listing tenant name(s)) may be installed on the same parcel of property.
+Such signs shall not be taller than three (3) feet to the top of the sign and shall not exceed four (4) square feet per tenant.
+When there is more than one (1) tenant in a building with the same difficulty of entrance visibility, the tenants must combine their directory signs into a single freestanding directory sign, while still maintaining a maximum of four (4) square feet per tenant.
 However, such freestanding directory signs shall not exceed a total of twenty-five (25) square feet and shall not exceed a height of five (5) feet.
 The sign area of directory signs will not be subtracted from the property's allowable sign area. - (iv) Freestanding signs: Freestanding signs of not taller than twelve (12) feet and not greater than sixty (60) square feet are allowed.
 For parcels along Washington Street, the maximum height of a freestanding sign is twenty feet (20').
 Changeable message signs are allowable within the total maximum sixty (60) square foot area and shall not exceed twenty (20) square feet.
-The changeable message sign may not be installed as a separate freestanding sign nor may it be installed as a portable sign.

-- (v) Window signs.
+The changeable message sign may not be installed as a separate freestanding sign nor may it be installed as a portable sign. - (v) Window signs.
 Window signs are permissible; however signs shall not exceed thirty percent (30%) of the total window area. - (vi) Building mounted signs.
 Signs can be attached to building facades at street level and shall not be roof mounted. - (vii) Perpendicular signs.
 Perpendicular signs must be at least (8) feet above the sidewalk, but the underside of the sign must not be more than twelve (12) feet above the sidewalk.
-Only one perpendicular sign may be installed per business and such signs shall not exceed ten (10) square feet.
-If the property originally had a theater marquis, similar marquis signs may be installed if based on pictorial evidence. - (viii) Changeable message signs.
-Along Washington Street changeable message signs are allowed and may be in addition to the maximum allowable total signage.
-Only one changeable message sign is allowed.
-Changeable message signs, which include electronic message center signs, shall be no larger than twenty (20) square feet, except for gasoline product signs which shall be no larger than twenty-five (25) square feet.
-Changeable message signs can only be on the building or on a freestanding sign. - (ix) Sign lighting.
-Only indirect/external lighting is allowed except along Washington Street.
-Light directed toward a sign shall be shielded so that it illuminates only the face of the sign and does not shine directly on public right-of-way or residential premises.
+Only one (1) perpendicular sign may be installed per business and such signs shall not exceed ten (10) square feet.
+If the property originally had a theater marquis, similar marquis signs may be installed if based on pictorial evidence.